PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 | Poisson      	| Count of occurrences in fixed amount of time/space 	| $log(\lambda)$ 	| -            	| $1$       	| $exp(\theta)$           	| $-\log(y!)$                                                	| $\lambda$      	| $\lambda$                  	| $g(\xi) = \log(\xi)$       	|

 Note that:
-* Poisson and Bernoulli are 1-parameter distribution: the variance is related to the mean
+* Poisson and Bernoulli are 1-parameter distribution: the variance is related to the mean.
+  * It is harder to estimate.
 * In the Normal distribution we also have a nuisance parameter $\sigma^2$

 ---